smmccabe/xjdash/README.md

 # xjdash

 3d printer model of the Jeep XJ dash gauge box for an 89 XJ, should work for most models around that year.
+Built in openSCAD http://www.openscad.org/

 ![screenshot](https://raw.githubusercontent.com/smmccabe/xjdash/master/screenshot.png)